- Name: Jennifer S. Forbey, PhD

 Minimum Classes: Organic chemistry

-Projects: The selected student will be responsible for developing, validating and screening extracts and isolated chemicals for biological activity against a number of pathogens and diseases important to humans, livestock and wildlife.
-Specifically, students will extract, quantify and identify chemicals from plants that are selected and avoided by wildlife to understand the variation in chemical mixtures and concentrations and predict their bioactivity.
+Projects: The selected student will be responsible for developing, validating and screening extracts and isolated chemicals for biological activity against microbes.
+Specifically, students will test extracts from plants for their cytotoxic properties against microbes using established laboratory assays and will help develop and validate new assays.
+In addition, students may quantify and identify chemicals from plants that are selected and avoided by wildlife to understand the variation in chemical mixtures and concentrations and predict their bioactivity.
 Finally, students may work with collaborators to use computational programs to predict metabolic pathways responsible for the synthesis and metabolism of plant chemicals and the biological targets of chemicals and their metabolites.
-In addition, students may have opportunities to test extracts from plants for their cytotoxic properties against microbes using established laboratory assays and will help develop and validate new assays.
-The student will work collaboratively with professors, postdocs and graduate students in Biology and Chemistry at Boise State University and the College of Idaho in Idaho and at the University of Nevada Reno and University of Wyoming to build a diverse network of mentors who will offer diverse experiences in using nature to inspire advances in chemistry and drug discovery.
+The student will work collaboratively with professors, postdocs and graduate students in Biology and Chemistry at Boise State University, College of Western Idaho, the College of Idaho in Idaho, University of Nevada Reno and University of Wyoming to build a diverse network of mentors who will offer diverse experiences in using nature to inspire advances in chemistry and drug discovery.